 Neetal Parekh: Good, yes, well I love your questions, thank you for the thoughtful questions.
 I can tell you’ve been thinking deeply about this And I love it.

 Speaker 1: Thanks for listening to In Times Like These, where we explore issues of politics and faith, and learn from one another how to navigate difference, for maximum flourishing.
 In Times Like These is a product of CLU Live at Claremont Lincoln University.
+Anyone interested in making social entrepreneurship a part of their career should take a look at CLU’s master’s degree program in social entrepreneurship called Social Impact.
 For more, subscribe, share, and visit us at claremontlincoln.edu.

 Ways to listen to this episode: